 - advocacy (for clients and carers).

-If you are not fluent in English and need help to communicate, the CCAP team can contact you by using the telephone interpreting service (TIS).
-You can also contact the telephone interpreting service directly on 13 14 50 and ask to be connected to the CCAP.
+The CCAP can also assist individuals who are not fluent in English and need help to communicate by contacting the Telephone Interpreting Service (TIS).
+Individuals can also contact TIS directly on 13 14 50 and ask to be connected to the CCAP.

 We value your feedback

 We are committed to providing you with a high standard of service.
 If you have any comments on the service you have received from CCAP, you can provide us with your feedback.
 There are several ways you can do this: